OpenPrinting/openprinting.github.io/_posts/2024-06-27-OpenPrinting News - June 2024.md

 ---
 This month we have again a lot of great News!

 First, as usual, we have a lot of conference news.
 We now know the location and date for the third [Ubuntu Summit](#ubuntu-summit-2024-in-the-hague) and the second [Opportunity Open Source](#opportunity-open-source-in-iit-kanpur).
-And I am featured speaker on the [UbuCon Asia](#ubucon-asia-2024-in-india) and will also give a talk on the [Opportunity Open Source Europe](#open-source-summit-in-vienna).
+And I am featured speaker on the [UbuCon Asia](#ubucon-asia-2024-in-india) and will also give a talk on the [Open Source Summit Europe](#open-source-summit-in-vienna).

 Also we got [8 reports](#google-summer-of-code-2024) from our 11 GSoC contributors.
 They are all doing great work!

 But 11 contributors?
 There is more work, and so we have also a volunteer now, working on CUPS 3.x support in the [KDE Print Manager](#kde-print-manager).

 The most sophisticated non-manufacturer free software printer driver project is Gutenprint.
 But what is on with this project now?
-Have a look into my [interview with Solomon Peachy](#quo-vadis-gutenprint-), current maintainer of it and contributor of the dye-sublimation printer support.
+Have a look into my [interview with Solomon Peachy](#quo-vadis-gutenprint), current maintainer of it and contributor of the dye-sublimation printer support.

 I have [tested one of the most hated cheapo HP printers](#most-hated-gets-loved-under-linux) and it is working perfectly under Linux, when one sets it up correctly.